qstackfield/vanta-platform/README.md

   <img src="https://i.postimg.cc/QdV16pcB/IMG-4837.jpg" alt="VANTA Platform Banner" width="90%" />
 </p>

+## 👋 New to VANTA Platform?

-## 👋 New to VANTA?
+- ## 👋 New to VANTA Platform?

+- 🧠 Looking for the core intelligence engine?
+Visit the [VANTA OS Repository](https://github.com/qstackfield/vanta-capital-intelligence-os).
-- 📖 Start with the [Investor Landing Page](https://qstackfield.github.io/vanta-capital-intelligence-os/) for a high-level overview.
+- 📖 Want the high-level overview of the whole project?
+Start with the [Investor Landing Page](https://qstackfield.github.io/vanta-capital-intelligence-os/).
-- 💻 Looking for subscriptions & vault mirroring?
-Go to the [VANTA Platform Repository](https://github.com/qstackfield/vanta-platform).
 - 💬 All design, roadmap, and Q&A are open → [Join the VANTA Discussions](../../discussions).

 ---